 A person with pre-settled status will be ineligible for means-tested benefits if one of the following applies to them:

 Anyone with pre-settled status who thinks they may not have a qualifying right to reside should still apply for benefits and seek advice from a benefits adviser to help with the application or if they are refused.
-In 2024, the High Court found that some pre-settled status holders who do not have a qualifying right to reside may be able to successfully apply for Universal Credit in certain circumstances, such as where the person is at risk of destitution, is unable to work, or is unable to access support elsewhere.
+In 2024, the Upper Tribunal and Court of Appeal found that some pre-settled status holders who do not have a qualifying right to reside may be able to successfully apply for Universal Credit in certain circumstances, such as where the person is at risk of destitution, is unable to work, or is unable to access support elsewhere.
 The Child Poverty Acton Group provides more information about this case and an advice note for benefits advisers.
-The DWP has published guidance for benefit decision makers
+The DWP has published guidance for benefit decision makers.

 A person who has the right to reside as a jobseeker, a self-sufficient person, a student or their family member, or as the primary carer of a self-sufficient child, will only be able to claim Child Benefit and Child Tax Credit (which is now only available in very limited circumstances).